 Go ahead and enter; it’s free.
 Just be aware that you will need to purchase a ticket to climb the bell tower or visit surrounding sites and museums such as the baptistery and the underground ruins.

-Combined tickets for all of these museums can be purchased at various tourism offices around Florence, however it’s probably easiest to buy your tickets from the office directly behind the Duomo, or possibly even easier, to buy your museum tickets online.
+Combination tickets for all of these museums can be purchased at various tourism offices around Florence, however it’s probably easiest to buy your tickets from the office directly behind the Duomo, or possibly even easier, to buy your museum tickets online.

 Tip: The Museum is closed on the first Tuesday of each month.

-A visit to the Baptistery
+Visit the Baptistery

 Just a few steps away from the Duomo, you will find the Baptistery.
 Introducing one of the most amazing things to see in Florence Italy.